Yuhao007/NLP-test/README.md

 need a excel, write some text. the cloumn name should be txt.
 THen they can run like text to speech. need edge-tts libraryQ

+[full-standard.py]

+change the audio mp3-wav and make the name/number standard

 ------------------------------

 ————————————A S R————————————